ThomasPfuhl/gdm/README.md

 #### Models, Views, Controllers, Menu items, Routes

-generate models depending on the database schemes,
+We generate models automatiocally, depending on the database schemes,
 based on [https://github.com/ignasbernotas/laravel-model-generator](https://github.com/ignasbernotas/laravel-model-generator)

 This is done in a handy PHP script, and must be executed after each schema modification:

     cd lib/tools
     php make_ui.php

 The script may also be called in the Admin Dashboard, so you do not need a commandline access.
-Make sure thet the webuser (e.g. www-data) has write permissions to the folders `app/Models`,
+Make sure thet the webuser (e.g. www-data) has write permissions for the folders `app/Models`,
 `app/Http/Controllers`,
 the file `app/Http/more_routes.php`,